SiddharthMaverick/k-NN-encryption/PROJECT/Readme.md

      ```
    - A random query is generated for ease of 50 dimension
      one can also use his query by initializing variable q in query_user.py
+   - Query User  gets encrypted query and public key
+   - Receives Aq(homomorphic encrypted query)
+   - Then decrypted into a simpler query and sent to server to send list of k-nn
+   - Proceed to cloud-server

 ## Dockerfile Execution Command